 What is considered to be personal data?

-Privacy by design meaning - What is privacy by design?
+Privacy by design meaning

 So, what is privacy by design?
-The privacy by design definition states that it's an approach to systems engineering that was initially developed by Ann Cavoukian, the former Information and Privacy Commissioner of Ontario.
+The privacy by design definition states that it’s an approach to systems engineering that was initially developed by Ann Cavoukian, the former Information and Privacy Commissioner of Ontario.
 It was developed in 1995 and published in 2009.
-At its core, it's about being mindful of personal data protection and privacy throughout the entirety of the engineering process, not just a part of it.
+At its core, it’s about being mindful of personal data protection and privacy throughout the entirety of the engineering process, not just a part of it.
+Privacy by design principles should be integrated throughout the entire data lifecycle, from initial collection to final disposal.

 Proactive, not reactive